 D. John Woodcock, Pastor

-John Woodcock has served CLS for over 40 years and served the community through involvement in The Religious Council of Greater West Chester, on committees such as the Multi-Cultural Task Force of the West Chester Area School District, and most recently on Chester County’s Allocations Committee for the federal Emergency Food and Shelter Program.
+John Woodcock has served Loving Shepherd for over 45 years and served the community through involvement in The Religious Council of Greater West Chester, on committees such as the Multi-Cultural Task Force of the West Chester Area School District, and most recently on Chester County’s Allocations Committee for the federal Emergency Food and Shelter Program.
 He was a co-founder of Bournelyf Special Camp.
 John holds graduate degrees from the Philadelphia Divinity School of the Protestant Episcopal Church and from Temple University, and was ordained by The Rt.
 Reverend Herbert Spaugh of the Moravian Church (Unitas Fratrum).

 - International Council of Community Churches